 And if you dip into the candy stash early and chuck a few fun-size Snickers in your backpack… well, we won’t tell.

-Check out the suggested Halloween hikes below or for some haunted, spooky, and full moon organized hikes happening in October 2018, check out “Halloween Hike Events in New Jersey“.
+Check out the suggested Halloween hikes below or for some spooky organized hikes happening in October 2019, check out “Halloween Hike Events in New Jersey“.

 How could a hike to Ghost Lake not top our list?
 And ‘Shades of Death Road’ – awesome.